Your Guide to Conventional Removable Dentures

 As the name would suggest, complete dentures are used to replace a full set of missing teeth on the upper or lower jaw.
 These are the dentures you always see in cartoons sitting in a glass beside the bed and while they are a low-cost solution to the problem of missing teeth, they can be inconvenient, uncomfortable, and awkward to use.

-While full dentures are still used by some patients, implants and implant-supported dentures are becoming more popular as they allow for a more comfortable, stable fit and fewer problems with bone shrinkage.
+While some patients still use full dentures, implants and implant-supported dentures are becoming more popular as they allow for a more comfortable, stable fit and fewer problems with bone shrinkage.

 Partial DenturesPartial dentures